mbruel/ngPost/README.md

 ### Thanks
-- Uukrull for testing on an unstable version, providing the crash logs and backtraces, suggesting nice features to add to the app
+- Uukrull for testing on an unstable version, providing crash logs and backtraces, suggesting nice features to add to the app
 - demanuel for the dev of NewsUP that was my first poster
 - all ngPost users ;)